Chirag-Shetty-CS/codealpha_tasks/README.md

-# randomquotegenerator
+# Random Quote Generator

-A Flutter app that:
+It is a Flutter app that:
 ● Displays a random quote every time the user opens the app or clicks a button.
 ● Includes a "New Quote" button that shows a different quote on each click.
 ● Each quote displays text and author name clearly.